STYJ/Dodge-the-Creeps-enhanced-edition/README.md

 # What's new?
 - Mobs spawn in random sizes
-- More mobs spawn the longer you survive
+- 2 new types of mobs
+- Difficulty setting
+- Lives
+- High score
+- New movement controls (mobile friendly!)
-- Music pace in sync with mob spawn rate
+- Mob spawn in sync with music's BPM
-- high score

 # How to import?